venetakoleva/SEIRSVBHSimulator/README.md

 This simulator was developed as part of a scientific study (currently under review).
 All computational experiments and visualizations presented in the paper were performed using the MATLAB **driver scripts** in `+seirsvbh/+simulator/+main`.
-The graphical application **SEIRSVBHSimulator** (`+ui`) wss additionally developed to enable interactive exploration of the SEIRSVBH model parameters and results without the need for MATLAB scripting.
+The graphical application **SEIRSVBHSimulator** (`+ui`) was additionally developed to enable interactive exploration of the SEIRSVBH model parameters and results without the need for MATLAB scripting.

 ---